How Do Lawyers Get Paid if They Lose a Case?

 Personal injury lawyers get fees out of the proceeds of your case when you win.
 The insurance company or the defendant will write the check initially for deposit in your lawyer’s escrow account.
 Your lawyer will be entitled to some proceeds, as will any health insurance company already paying for your medical expenses.

-The lawyer is paid directly from that check or their separate check.
+Contingency fees mean that the lawyer is paid directly from that check or their separate check.
 You are not responsible for taking part of the money and physically paying your attorney.
 Your lawyer will handle the distribution of the money, and you will just need to receive your check when sent.
 When you provide payment instructions, the money will hit your account.

 Once your lawyer and any lien holders get paid, then you will get your portion of the settlement or award.
 This process happens in a matter of days or weeks once you have signed a settlement agreement.
-Learn what the process of hiring an attorney entails and how you case can benefit.
+Learn what the process of hiring an attorney entails and how your case can benefit.

 You Do Not Pay a Lawyer if You Do Not Win